rogino/COSCNotes/COSC265/Test Notes.md

 - Files divided into buckets; function on hash key determines which bucket a record goes in
 - Bucket has pointer to overflow buckets

-RAID 0: striping data; 1: mirroring
+RAID 0: striping data; 1: mirroring.

 ### Indexing